sdownin/awareness-cues-amj/README.md

 saveRDS(nets, file = file.rds)
 ```

-Next, in [Part 4](#part-4-estimate-tergm  "Part 4") compute a TERGM with the udpated data you just computed.
+Next, in [Part 4](#part-4-estimate-tergm  "Part 4") compute a TERGM with the data lists that were just computed.

 > [Back to Contents](#contents  "Back")